choimory/choimory-dev-front/README2.md

-# choimory-io-front
+# choimory-front

-This is a [Next.js](https://nextjs.org) project for choimory-io-front.
+This is a [Next.js](https://nextjs.org) project for choimory-front.

 ## Getting Started